 For more information, please review the corporate policy regarding acceptable use of electronic communication and information.

 Privacy Resources

-Additional information related to protecting Highmark Health's information can be found in the Highmark Health Data Ethics, Policy, and Privacy Handbook or by contacting the Privacy Department via privacy@highmarkhealth.org.
+Additional information related to protecting Highmark Health's information can be found in the Highmark Health Data Ethics, Policy, and Privacy Handbook or by contacting the Privacy Leagal Team at privacy@highmarkhealth.org.